Extreme Networks Inc. (EXTR) is an excellent investment, but the stock is overvalued/undervalued right now

-Extreme Networks Inc. (NASDAQ:EXTR) closed Wednesday at $13.65 per share, up from $13.07 a day earlier.
-While Extreme Networks Inc. has overperformed by 4.44%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, EXTR rose by 19.53%, with highs and lows ranging from $16.60 to $8.49, whereas the simple moving average jumped by 17.70% in the last 200 days.
+The share price of Extreme Networks Inc. (NASDAQ:EXTR) rose to $13.69 per share on Wednesday from $13.20.
+While Extreme Networks Inc. has overperformed by 3.71%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, EXTR rose by 18.43%, with highs and lows ranging from $16.60 to $8.49, whereas the simple moving average jumped by 17.17% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now